fbpx

 Share This Post

 In an age of instantaneous communication, sharing data on a global scale has become easier than ever.
 Despite many apparent benefits of these technological advances, companies of all sizes are met with many security challenges.
 When employees are hired, they must release information such as social security numbers and banking information to the Human Resources department.
-It’s more important than ever for HR to take a series of steps to ensure security breaches are avoided at all costs, and that employee information remains well protected.
+It’s more important than ever for HR to take a series of steps to ensure personal employee information is protected.

 #1 Keep Information Contained